dominictristram/dominictristram.github.io/_posts/2024-12-11-health-ceo.md

 ---
 layout: post
-title: The Tragic Consequences of Profit in Healthcare: More Lessons from the U.S.
+title: The Tragic Consequences of Profit in Healthcare - More Lessons from the U.S.
 category: soapbox
 tags: [politics]
 comments: true